+Focus on product remains our top priority.
 Our business transformation through technology initiative has two key components: inventory management and digital transformation.
-With respect to inventory management, the implementation of our assortment planning, allocation and replenishment tools, order planning, and forecasting tools are delivering gross margin and inventory productivity benefits.
+Our strong product acceptance and inventory management are delivering gross margin and inventory productivity benefits, as evidenced by the Second Quarter 2017 being our 10th consecutive quarter of merchandise margin expansion.

 With respect to digital transformation, we are in the process of developing and implementing a personalized customer contact strategy.
-Our goal is to deliver dynamic and personalized customer content that will drive increased customer acquisition, retention, and engagement, resulting in meaningful increases in incremental sales and profitability.
-Our marketing organization consists of three teams working to deliver on this strategy: our customer insights team, our customer strategy team and our digital delivery team.
+Our goal is to deliver dynamic and personalized customer content that will drive increased customer acquisition, retention and engagement, intended to result in meaningful increases in incremental sales and profitability.